gregpabian/subcommander/README.md

 ### `option(name, props)`

-Add a new option for the current command or CLI's root.
+Add a new option for the current command or the CLI's root.
 Following option formats are recognized:
 - `-f [value]`
 - `--foo [value]`
 - `-f=value`